Islandora/Crayfish/Milliner/README.md

 ```
 $ curl -X "POST" "localhost:8888/metadata/fedora_resource/1"
 ```
-will return the uri to the created Fedora resource if successfully created.
+will return the URI to the created Fedora resource if successfully created.

 ### PUT